GXboy12345/autosort-scripts/legacy/LEGACY-README.md

 - The wizard shows whether your configuration is auto-generated or user-modified
 - User-modified configurations show when they were last changed
 - Clear guidance on how to get updates while preserving customizations
+- **Version checking**: Automatically checks for updates from the remote configuration before showing the menu
+- **Update notifications**: Alerts users when newer configuration versions are available
+- **Smart version handling**: Handles unusual cases where local version might be newer than remote

 ### Ignoring Files with .sortignore